 Avoid feeding your dog with food with high concentration of omega 6 fatty acids or food too low in omega 3 fatty acids.
 According to the recent research, omega 6 fatty acids promotes/increases inflammation, but omega 3 fatty acids reverses the effect of omega 6.
 Learn to feed your dog with anti-inflammatory and anti-cancer food such as whole and raw food.
 The food should contain high protein percentage.
 Bones are also helpful and healthy to your pet.

 5. Spay/Neuter after 18-months of age

-Studies have shown that neutering/castrating your dog increases the risk of cancer when done before the age of 18 months.
-Studies show that there is a high risk of cancer in dogs if they’re castrated before 18 months.
+Studies have shown that neutering/spaying your dog increases the risk of cancer when done before the age of 18 months.
+Studies show that there is a higher risk of cancer in dogs if they’re castrated before 18 months.
 The risk of bone cancer to neutered dogs is very high compared to those not castrated.
 If you want to spay your dog, don’t do it until it reaches the age of 18 months.

 6. Don’t allow your dog to become overweight

 High calorie intake increases the risk of cancer by development of cells including cancer cells.
 Restricting/minimizing the amount of calorie intake by your dog lowers the progression and tumor development.